-Management is unable to reliably determine the effects on the Company's future financial position, results of operations or cash flows as a result of the ongoing crisis.
+Although the financial crisis appears to have eased in 2010, management is unable to reliably determine the effects on the Company's future financial position, results of operations or cash flows as a result of the ongoing crisis or a worsening in the crisis.
 Management believes the Company's current and long-term investment and capital expenditures program can be funded through cash generated from existing operations.
 Management also believes the Company has the ability to obtain syndicated loans and other financings as needed to fund business acquisitions and other transactions that may arise in the future (Refer to Note 21 Subsequent Events).